 School districts are required by law to adopt a policy regarding electronic communications between employees and students.
 Most districts’ policies extend standards of conduct to use of electronic media and social networking sites, and the Code of Ethics imposes limitations on such communications.

 Educators are held to the same standards of conduct in their use of electronic media and social networking as for any other public communication.
 All communications with students or minors, whether electronic or in person, should be professional and appropriate.

 Information about inappropriate relationships, boundaries and communications between educators and students must be included in the content presented in each educator preparation program.
-Continuing education requirements for certificate renewal specify that instruction regarding understanding of appropriate relationships, boundaries and communications between educators and students is one of the topics that must be covered in at least 25% of the CPE hours required of a teacher every five years.
+Continuing education requirements for certificate renewal specify that instruction regarding understanding of appropriate relationships, boundaries and communications between educators and students is one of the topics that must be covered in no more than 25% of the CPE hours required of a teacher every five years.